 - DCR-PHXC appeared to be well tolerated in these animal studies, with no adverse effects in the liver.
 Formal animal toxicology studies are ongoing.

-In order to speed the drug development process, Dicerna developed a novel clinical trial design: DCR-PHXC-101 is a single ascending-dose study in normal healthy volunteers (NHVs) and patients with PH.
+In order to speed the drug development process, Dicerna developed a novel clinical trial design: the PHYOX study (also known as DCR-PHXC-101) is a Phase 1 single ascending-dose study in normal healthy volunteers (NHVs) and patients with PH.
 This clinical trial design was selected to rapidly advance DCR-PHXC as Dicerna works to develop a therapy for this devastating disease.